 Preheat the oven to 275°F. (The original recipe says to bake the crumbs at 300°F, but I find that they over-brown and get too crunchy.)

-On low speed, paddle the sugars, flour, baking powder, salt, and rainbow sprinkles in the bowl of a stand mixer until well combined.
+Stir together the sugars, flour, baking powder, salt, and rainbow sprinkles in a medium bowl to form crumbs of varying sizes.
 The mixture should resemble sparkly sand.
+This can also be done in a stand mixer using the paddle attachment on low speed.

 Line a rimmed baking sheet with parchment paper and spread the clusters in a single layer on the pan.
 Bake for 15-20 minutes, breaking up the clusters occasionally.
 Keep a careful eye on them in the last few minutes– they should be no darker than “pale golden”.
 When the crumbs are done, they should be slightly moist to the touch; they will dry and firm up as they cool, and should retain a soft crunch.